dzluke/Sound-Diffusion/README.md

 <img width="898" alt="SD pipeline" src="https://user-images.githubusercontent.com/22928303/201449782-32b41f2e-4853-4ddf-be99-ff4e3283cbcd.png">

-A first look showed that the data in the matrix are floats is in the range [?, ?].
+A first look showed that the data in the matrix are floats in the range [-28.0912, 33.0632].

 ### Test 1: Waveform representation